-During in-person classes at Epicodus, we practice pair programming where two people use the same computer at the same time.
-Even for remote classes, students will practice pair programming.
-Even though each student has their own machine, they will virtually share a screen, code editor, and so on.
+At Epicodus, we practice pair programming where two people use the same computer at the same time.
+Students in our remote classes will also practice pair programming.
+Even though each student has their own machine, they will virtually share a screen, the same code editor, and so on.

-One person drives, controlling the keyboard and mouse, and the other person watches and talks.
-Throughout the day, pairs switch off so that each person gets to drive frequently.
+In pair programming, one person drives, controlling the keyboard and mouse, and the other person watches and talks.
+Throughout the class, pairs switch off so that each person gets to drive frequently.
 There are several reasons why pair programming can be more effective than soloing:

 From past classes, we've seen that teamwork and communication skills are actually more important than coding skills when it comes to applying for jobs.
 So use pairing as a way to build your skills in these areas!